Parkwalk KI Hero

 Each investor is expected to have a portfolio of at least 10 early-stage, EIS-qualifying, technology companies, with a mix of different technologies and stages of maturity (from Series A to Series C), although this is not guaranteed.

-Since launch, Parkwalk has invested in 193 companies.
-The current portfolio is weighted towards Digital Health & MedTech, AI, Big Data & Software and Life Sciences.
+Since launch, Parkwalk has invested in 207 companies.
+The current portfolio is weighted towards Digital Health & MedTech, Life Sciences, and Hardware.

-The three previous Parkwalk Knowledge Intensive Funds have invested in 24 companies to date (December 2024), all of which have also received investment from the Opportunities EIS Fund.
+The four previous Parkwalk Knowledge Intensive Funds have invested in 29 companies to date (January 2026), all of which have also received investment from the Opportunities EIS Fund.

 Below are portfolio company examples from previous iterations of the EIS fund.
 They are outlined to give a flavour of the types of companies you might expect but are unlikely to be part of a new investor's portfolio.